This page is YOUR resource list of all things pertaining to edible fats and oils, please bookmark if you are interested in this topic.

 (The short version)

-The refining process damages the polyunsaturated fats, mutating the molecules into toxins with long names like 4-hydroxynonanal and 4-hydroxyhexanol, aldehydes, and others.
-These molecules promote free-radical reactions that damage our cellular machinery including mitochondria, enzymes, hormone receptors, and DNA.
+The refining process exposes these PUFAs to heat, pressure, metals and bleaching agents, and chemically alters the molecules into a wide variety of potent toxins with long names like 4-hydroxynonanal and 4-hydroxyhexanol, aldehydes, and others.
+These molecules are toxic because they promote free-radical reactions that damage our cellular machinery including mitochondria, enzymes, hormone receptors, and DNA.

 For everything else you need to know about these oils, please read Chapters 7 and 8 of the 2017 edition of Deep Nutrition: Why Your Genes Need Traditional Food)